edawson/rkmh/README.md

 June 2016

 ### What is it
-rkmh performs MinHash (as implemented in [Mash](https://github.com/marbl/Mash)) on a set of reads and reference genomes to classify each read in the set to its nearest match in the reference set.
+rkmh performs identification and alignment-free variant calling on long reads using MinHash (as implemented in [Mash](https://github.com/marbl/Mash)).

-It can also classify reads by directly comparing all of their kmers.
+We're using rkmh to identify which strains are present in infections with multiple strains of the same virus and any mutations they might have. rkmh could also be used to mark reads as possible contaminants or call mutations in novel strains that have been sequenced.
+You could also cluster the output of `rkmh hash` to discover separations between sequences in your sample.

 ### License
 MIT, but please cite the repository if you use it.